apache/arrow/docs/source/format/CanonicalExtensions.rst

    A specific UUID version is not required or guaranteed.
 This extension represents UUIDs as FixedSizeBinary(16) with big-endian notation and does not interpret the bytes in any way.

-Unknown
+Opaque
 =======

-Unknown represents a type or array that an Arrow-based system received from an external (often non-Arrow) system, which it cannot interpret itself or did not have support for in advance.
-In this case, it can pass on Unknown to its own clients to communicate that a field exists, but that it cannot interpret the field or data.
+Opaque represents a type or array that an Arrow-based system received from an external (often non-Arrow) system, which it cannot interpret or did not have support for in advance.
+In this case, it can pass on Opaque to its clients to show that a field exists, but that it cannot interpret the field or data.

 Extension parameters:

-* Extension name: ``arrow.unknown``.
+* Extension name: ``arrow.opaque``.

 * The storage type of this extension is any type.
 If there is no underlying data, the storage type should be Null.
-If there is data, the storage type may be any type.

 * Extension type parameters: